Other ADB Members

 (i) 11 May 2020, SNB COVID-19 refinancing facility expanded to include cantonal loan guarantees as well as joint and several loan guarantees for startups;

 |01C - Forex operations info_outline||CHF/CHE/CHW99,510,841,905||USD103,932,682,633||

-(i) March 18 to April 17, USD liquidity injected via auctions totaled USD25.6 billion.
-The Swiss National Bank (SNB) offered a new 84-day maturity and increased the frequency of the 7-day maturity operations from weekly to daily; (ii) The SNB has increased its interventions in the FX market to limit appreciation of the Swiss franc. (iii) Sight deposits held at the SNB have increased by around CHF48 billion (or 6.9 percent of 2019 GDP) since early February, a proxy for the amount of Swiss franc liquidity injected through both FX interventions and the Covid-19 refinancing facility; (iv) As of May 7, sight deposits held at the SNB have increased by around CHF75 billion since early February to limit appreciation of the Swiss franc.
+(i)18 March 2020 to 17 April 2020, USD liquidity injected via auctions totaled USD25.6 billion.
+The Swiss National Bank (SNB) offered a new 84-day maturity and increased the frequency of the 7-day maturity operations from weekly to daily; (ii) The SNB has increased its interventions in the FX market to limit appreciation of the Swiss franc. (iii) Sight deposits held at the SNB have increased by around CHF48 billion (or 6.9 percent of 2019 GDP) since early February, a proxy for the amount of Swiss franc liquidity injected through both FX interventions and the Covid-19 refinancing facility; (iv) As of 7 May 2020, sight deposits held at the SNB have increased by around CHF75 billion since early February to limit appreciation of the Swiss franc.

 |02 - Credit creation info_outline||CHF/CHE/CHW42,652,000,000||USD44,547,274,396|

 |02B - Support policies for long-term lending info_outline|

 No amount/estimate: 29 June 2020, adjusted the calculation of the special rate for COVID-19 refinancing facility (CRF) as of July 1 2020, the lower limit for the special rate will be reduced to 0% from 0.5%.